amrshaawkyy/PropertyApplicants/README.md

 Data (using Mockaroo for creating APIs)
 ‘Axios’ was used to get the data and fill the state in the stateful component.

+Using the application you are able to list all the applicants to your property, see their status, and search for specific applicants.

 Hints:
 o Side Drawer that contains the Drawer Toggle for the mobile App. o Search Input used to search for applicants by first name or last name or e-mail.